michaelwilliamtang/OmicsToolbox/README.md

 # OmicsToolbox
-Toolbox for omics analysis and visualization, with a focus on fiber
+Toolbox for omics analysis and visualization in R, with a focus on fiber